 They even give him the alias of ‘A dog’.

-Pep even got to speak for himself on the radio, this newspaper clipping about that radio broadcast again shares the fake crime and poor old Pep just didn’t knew how to defend himself.
+Pep even was invited to be broadcast on the radio, this newspaper clipping again mentions the crime but it seems like Pep didn’t know the right words to defend himself.

-Which caused a bit of a stir, animal lovers were getting rather angry with the governor and he started receiving lots of letters and even telegrams.
+The idea of Pep really being put in jail, cat murderer or not, caused a bit of a stir, animal lovers were getting rather angry with the governor and he started receiving lots of angry letters and even telegrams from all over the world.

 This made Mrs Pinchot decide to do the same with Pep.